+Identity derives from accountability.
 Identity will be established by the requesting agency.
-In the DoD this is primarily through the Electronic Data Interchange Personal Identifier (EDIPI), but for other certificate authorities, their naming scheme must be honored.
-To avoid collision with the EDIPI, the identity used by all federated exchanges shall be the distinguished name as it appears on the primary credential provided by the certificate authority.
+To avoid collisions, the identity used by all federated exchanges shall be the distinguished name as it appears on the primary credential provided by the certificate authority.
 The distinguished name must be unique over time and space which means that retired names are not reused and ambiguities are eliminated.
 Naming must be applied to all active entities (persons, machines, and software).

-Credentials
+Credentials derive from identity, reliability, trust but verify, and malicious entities.
 Credentials are an integral part of the federation schema.
 Each identity (all active entities) requiring access shall be credentialed by a trusted credentialing authority.
 Further, a Security Token Server (STS) must be used for storing attributes associated with access control.
-The STS that will be used for generating Security Assertion Markup language (SAML) tokens must also be credentialed (primarily through the same credentialing authority, although others may be entertained.
+The primary exchange medium for setting up authentication of identities and setting up cryptographic flows is the Public Key Infrastructure (PKI) embodied in an X.509 certificate.